-2. Methodology
+2. Methods and materials

 2.1.
-Population of the study
+Population of study subjects

 The profiles of the students who made up the sample for this study are heterogeneous in their physical profiles, as in the types of previous training followed.
 There were 255 student volunteers with an average age of 21 years (91 female students and 164 male students).
 They were pursuing training at the Ecole Normale Superieure Casablanca Hassan II University.